Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-93-the-silent-earth.md

 ***Gilgamesh, Emperor of Singularity and Lucent***

-“We congratulate you on a fine rallying speech, Cousin.
+"We congratulate you on a fine rallying speech, Cousin.
 It felt…right.
-Right for the moment.”
+Right for the moment."

-Daar was still wearing his regalia, having taken Gilgamesh’s call as soon as he could after completing the broadcast. *”Thankee.
+Daar was still wearing his regalia, having taken Gilgamesh’s call as soon as he could after completing the broadcast. *"Thankee.
 Y’sure ‘ya don’ wanna come visit ‘fer a hunt?
-It’s spring an’ the wild naxas are that perfect sorta lean when they’re buildin’ up ‘fer the rut…”*
+It’s spring an’ the wild naxas are that perfect sorta lean when they’re buildin’ up ‘fer the rut…"*

-“You know how to tempt me well, but I must decline.
+"You know how to tempt me well, but I must decline.
 I’m sure you would too if I made you a similar offer.
-We are both far too busy, are we not?”
+We are both far too busy, are we not?"

-*“It’s okay!
+*"It’s okay!
 Truthfully, I were hopin’ you’d turn me down!
-More wild naxas ‘fer me…”*
+More wild naxas ‘fer me…"*

-“Save me a roast, then!”
+"Save me a roast, then!"
 Gilgamesh chuckled, then sat forward in his seat.
-“I think this is a useful division we have stumbled across.”
+"I think this is a useful division we have stumbled across."

-*“Is it even really a division, though?
+*"Is it even really a division, though?
 Centralization is good…to a point.
-Then it’s kinda th’* worstest *thing ‘ta do.”*
+Then it’s kinda th’* worstest *thing ‘ta do."*

-“You have a fine understanding of human nature, my good cousin,” Gilgamesh agreed.
-“Now, the former eastern bloc and former western bloc do not *need* to try and trust each other—they could not possibly, I think.
+"You have a fine understanding of human nature, my good cousin," Gilgamesh agreed.
+"Now, the former eastern bloc and former western bloc do not *need* to try and trust each other—they could not possibly, I think.
 Instead, they need only trust their emperors.
-A much more natural fit, *yijao?”*
+A much more natural fit, *yijao?"*

 Daar did not reply verbally.
-Instead, he poured himself a glass of something orange-colored and drank it all in one go. *“It is my intent that trade an’ travel be free between our empires,”* he said. *“We are fundamentally one civilization, goin’ forward.
-Not one wit’ homogeneous views or anythin’ like that, but friends and brothers, in the gran’ scheme o’ things.”*
+Instead, he poured himself a glass of something orange-colored and drank it all in one go. *"It is my intent that trade an’ travel be free between our empires,"* he said. *"We are fundamentally one civilization, goin’ forward.
+Not one wit’ homogeneous views or anythin’ like that, but friends and brothers, in the gran’ scheme o’ things."*

-“I concur wholeheartedly…though that being the case I must press you for an answer to the questions I raised about the SOR and the fleet.”
+"I concur wholeheartedly…though that being the case I must press you for an answer to the questions I raised about the SOR and the fleet."

-Daar duck-nodded as he poured himself a second glass. *“I’m movin’ the SOR ‘ta Akyawentuo.
+Daar duck-nodded as he poured himself a second glass. *"I’m movin’ the SOR ‘ta Akyawentuo.
 Yan an’ the Lodge are prepared ‘ta execute instruments of Friendship and Protection with both o’ us.
 The SOR will, in turn, be made a power of both our governments, with me bein’ th’ senior partner.
-I trust that answers ‘yer concerns?”*
+I trust that answers ‘yer concerns?"*

 Gilgamesh nodded, and poured a glass of wine for himself.
-“Completely.
-The fleet, I suppose, must remain with its orbital and ground-based infrastructure at Cimbrean.”
+"Completely.
+The fleet, I suppose, must remain with its orbital and ground-based infrastructure at Cimbrean."

-*“No other way ‘ta do it.”*
+*"No other way ‘ta do it."*

-“In that case…” he raised the wine cup toward the camera in front of him.
-“To our one civilization.
-May we share victory and peace.”
+"In that case…" he raised the wine cup toward the camera in front of him.
+"To our one civilization.
+May we share victory and peace."

-*“Hear fuckin’ hear,”* Daar agreed, and tapped his talamay against the side of his own camera.
+*"Hear fuckin’ hear,"* Daar agreed, and tapped his talamay against the side of his own camera.

-“Incidentally, there is a species of ruminant on New Uruk that makes excellent sport, and I daresay is the equal of a naxas for the quality of its meat and leather.
-Perhaps you will join me in hunting it, when we have the time?”
+"Incidentally, there is a species of ruminant on New Uruk that makes excellent sport, and I daresay is the equal of a naxas for the quality of its meat and leather.
+Perhaps you will join me in hunting it, when we have the time?"

-*“When we have th’ time,”* Daar agreed, and glanced at something outside his camera’s field of view. *“Which, you’ll have ‘ta excuse me, I’m short on right now…”*
+*"When we have th’ time,"* Daar agreed, and glanced at something outside his camera’s field of view. *"Which, you’ll have ‘ta excuse me, I’m short on right now…"*

-“As am I, cousin.
-Farewell for now.”
+"As am I, cousin.
+Farewell for now."

-*“Until next time.”*
+*"Until next time."*

 They closed the call practically at the same time, and Gilgamesh stood.
 He could not say he was *pleased* exactly with how things had turned out—far better if Earth’s last war had never happened at all—but they seemed to be forging the best possible future out of the range of options left to them in its wake.

 On to other business.
 Pandrosion was waiting patiently at the door to his chambers, wearing an optimistic expression.
 She smiled at him as he slipped an arm around her waist and kissed her.

-“What do you think?”
+"What do you think?"
 Gilgamesh asked.

-“I think things could have been so much worse,” she replied, echoing his own thoughts.
-“And I have news.
+"I think things could have been so much worse," she replied, echoing his own thoughts.
+"And I have news.
 The *Light of the Levant* has returned carrying children of the Line from Earth.
-They’re being tugged into dock as we speak.”
+They’re being tugged into dock as we speak."

-“How many?”
+"How many?"

-“More than I had dared hope.
-The ship is quite full!”
+"More than I had dared hope.
+The ship is quite full!"
 Her face lit with the first genuine smile he’d seen from her since the day of the war.
-“You said you would like to greet them…”
+"You said you would like to greet them…"

-“I very much would.”
+"I very much would."
 Gilgamesh finished his wine and set it down.
-“Let’s give them the welcome they deserve…”
+"Let’s give them the welcome they deserve…"

 ___